East New Market, Maryland: History

+18th century

 Long referred to as Newmarket, the town arose from its beginnings in the late 17th and early 18th centuries to be a social and commercial center serving the northern hinterland region of Dorchester County, Maryland into the early 20th century.
 It was an early locale for education.
 During the Great Awakening, Methodist preachers generated interest and created a majority of Methodist members in the region.
 They worked to convince slaveholders to free their slaves, and some did in this region.
 Changes in agriculture reduced the need for laborers.
 As a result, this area had one of the state's largest free-black populations per capita.
 Before the war, Methodists in the North and South split over the issue of slavery.
 Southern Methodists had come to accept it and believed that Christianity could be applied to a system with paternal values of protection.
 The church split before the war, as Northern Methodists opposed slavery.

 The town was active during the American Revolutionary War, the War of 1812, and the American Civil War.
 The granaries of Col. James Sulivane (commissary officer during the American Revolutionary War) and a regiment of militia known as the "New Market Blues" were integral to the County's as well as the colony's/State's efforts in the revolution.

 The town is notable for an unusually broad span of architectural styles, most dating from the late 18th century through the early 20th century.
 The town's history spans a period from the pre-Columbian to the modern.

 Much of the Native American Indian remains are thought to be lost.
 The town was developed along the Nanticoke Indian path from the Choptank Indian "Fort".
 It became a center of commercial crossroads of the Eastern Shore of Maryland, located on the main north-south route.
 The town had boarding houses, hotels and other such facilities to serve travelers and residents.
 The "Bramble House," the "Old Brick Hotel," and "The Chesadale" are three that served travelers for more than a century.
 Construction of a rail line increased travelers to the town, who got off at the depot on the east side.

 The construction of the "Governor Emerson C. Harrington Bridge", linking Easton to Cambridge and on to Salisbury, made the routes through East New Market secondary to the main flow of traffic.
 The opening of the bridge was attended by President Franklin Delano Roosevelt, who dedicated the structure.